Beyond the Training Event

-After several minutes, the instructor puts down his marker, looks at the group and says, “How much of this is actually about to happen when you roll out this program?”
+After several minutes, the instructor puts down his marker, looks at the group and says, “How much of this is actually about to happen when you roll out this programme?”
 The stricken group of trainers realises that they were about to make exactly these mistakes.

 Would it surprise you to know this is a real story?
 In fact, we’ve repeated this exercise dozens of times with seasoned, talented learning professionals and the outcome is almost always the same.
-Despite the fact that we know better, it is easy to get caught up in the pressure to push out programs quickly and neglect the factors that will dictate whether the learning will improve performance.
+Despite the fact that we know better, it is easy to get caught up in the pressure to push out programmes quickly and neglect the factors that will dictate whether the learning will improve performance.

 WHAT TO FOCUS ON

 These six best practices dramatically increase the likelihood that what is learned in the classroom makes a difference in job performance:

 - Create a Communication Plan

 |WITHOUT A LINK TO BUSINESS STRATEGY|

 |LEARNERS AND MANAGERS WILL BELIEVE IT IS NOT IMPORTANT|